-On April 26, 2023, the Company completed its sale of a total of 9,735,731 Shares, at a purchase price of \$0.946 per Share, and 22,000,000 Pre-Funded Warrants to purchase common stock, at a purchase price of \$0.946 per Pre-Funded Warrant, in a private placement to a select group of Purchasers accredited investors (the "2023 Purchasers"), pursuant to the Securities Purchase Agreement, dated as of April 23, 2023, by and between us and the 2023 Purchasers.
-The April 2023 Private Placement resulted in net proceeds to the Company of approximately \$27.5 million, after deducting placement agent underwriting discounts, commissions and other offering expenses.
+On April 26, 2023, we completed the April 2023 Private Placement, in which we sold a total of 9,735,731 shares of common stock, at a purchase price of \$0.946 per share, and 22,000,000 Pre-Funded Warrants to purchase common stock, at a purchase price of \$0.945 per Pre-Funded Warrant, in a private placement to a select group of accredited investors (the "2023 Purchasers"), pursuant to a Securities Purchase Agreement, dated as of April 23, 2023, by and between us and the 2023 Purchasers.
+The April 2023 Private Placement resulted in net proceeds to us of approximately \$27.5 million, after deducting underwriting discounts, commissions and offering expenses.
 The Pre-Funded Warrants are immediately exercisable from the date of issuance and do not have an expiration date.
 They have an exercise price of \$0.001.
-Holders may not exercise any Pre-Funded Warrants that would cause the aggregate number of shares of common stock beneficially owned by the holder to exceed 9.99% of the Company's outstanding common stock immediately after exercise.
-The Pre-Funded Warrants are subject to adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting the common stock and also upon any distributions for no consideration of assets to the Company's stockholders.
+Holders may not exercise any Pre-Funded Warrants that would cause the aggregate number of shares of common stock beneficially owned by the holder to exceed 9.99% of our outstanding common stock immediately after exercise.
+The Pre-Funded Warrants are subject to adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting the common stock and also upon any distributions for no consideration of assets to our stockholders.
 In the event of certain corporate transactions, the holders of the Pre-Funded Warrants will be entitled to receive, upon exercise of the Pre-Funded Warrants, the kind and amount of securities, cash or other property that the holders would have received had they exercised the Pre-Funded Warrants immediately prior to such transaction.
 The Pre-Funded Warrants do not entitle the holders thereof to any voting rights or any of the other rights or privileges to which holders of common stock are entitled.